antwaunjohnson/redd-lyon-financial/README.md

-# JS-Site-Template
+# Redd Lyon Financial

-Mini site template for JS projects
+An application that generates an amortization schedule for a simple interest loan.